 - Add the cooked pasta to the spinach mixture and stir together, adding the reserved handful of spinach.

-- Transfer to a casserole dish (if your pan is oven-safe, you can also bake it in there and save yourself some clean-up!).
+- Transfer to a casserole dish if your pan is not oven-safe.

 - Top with the meatballs and gruyère cheese, then bake for 20 to 30 minutes.
-Top with freshly grated Pecorino cheese (can sub Parmesan cheese), then serve.
+Top with freshly grated parmesan cheese.

 Leave a Reply